akeeba/fof/MIGRATION_3_TO_4.md

 most specific as it's done for a specific site which runs a specific Joomla! version and for a specific component whose renderer you already know.

+## Common Blade templates

+The library has a ViewTemplates folder of its own.
+This is where a selection of core Blade templates can be found, i.e. in `libraries/fof40/ViewTemplates`.
+These are meant to make your life easier by not having to specify the markup for the whole page of common tasks such as browse and edit.
+The core Blade view templates can be overridden in `<template Folder>/html/lib_fof40`.

+The common Blade templates are implemented as a last resort fallback in FOF's ViewTemplateFinder.
+This means that FOF will look for view template files in the following order: template overrides for your component, your component, the other side of your component (only if you're using a magic Factory), common Blade view template's overrides in `<template Folder>/html/lib_fof40` and finally FOF itself (`libraries/fof40/ViewTemplates`).

+Unlike regular view templates, FOF will only look for `.blade.php` overrides for core Blade view templates.
+This is on purpose.
+You are meant to `@include` them in your own Blade templates and override their sections as you see fit.